Breastfeeding? What is healthy eating?

 So, to harness better overall health for yourself and baby, whilst clearing the confusion around what you can and can't eat check out my Breastfeeding Diet Booklet and Meal Plan.

-Also, if you’d like to ask me any questions about your diet, or have any other breastfeeding issues like oversupply, low supply, recurrent mastitis, pumping, or perhaps baby's symptoms while feeding, then come and join me for my Group Coaching on "Navigating Breastfeeding Issues" in my BabyCues Infant Gut and Maternal Health Community, on the 4th of November, and again on the 18th.
+Also, if you’d like to ask me any questions about your diet, or have any other breastfeeding issues like oversupply, low supply, recurrent mastitis, pumping, or perhaps baby's symptoms while feeding, then come and join me for my Live Monthly Group Coaching in my BabyCues Infant Gut and Maternal Health Community

 I hope to see you there.